 The Plan will reimburse you for covered prescriptions filled at a non-network pharmacy only if you live more than 10 miles from the closest network pharmacy.
-Your pharmacist must complete a prescription Drug claim form, which is available from the Trust Fund Office.
+Your pharmacist must complete a prescription Drug Claim form, which is available from the Fund Office.
 Covered Drugs will be reimbursed at 100% of the reasonable cost less the applicable Copayment and any other amount due from you, as shown above.
+You will be responsible for any charges above the reasonable cost.